pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

     <dd>
-      Provide a notification path that can be updated by the plugin when it detects a change in the collection of alarm paths that it must monitor,
+      Provide a notification path that can be updated by the plugin when it detects a change in the collection of alarm paths that it must monitor as will typically happen when a new device or NMEA bus comes on-line.
       <p>
-      Such changes happen when a new device or NMEA bus comes on-line and an alarm manager client can watch this notification path to determine when it may need to take associated action.
+      An alarm manager client which uses especially the key output API can watch this notification path to determine when it may need to relaod any related data.
       </p>
   <dt>Outputs... <code>outputs</code></dt>
     <dd>